Baskaboo/baskaboo-reality-os/How-to-Hack-Reality.md

 # How to Hack Reality using a simple equation

-To "hack" reality using **Perspective B**, you must first realize that you are not interacting with objects, but with the **voices** that compose them.
+To "hack" reality using **The Baskaboo Equation**, you must first realize that you are not interacting with objects, but with the **voices** that compose them.

 ---